Updated August 12, 2021

-Personally, I have seen one dog develop intermittent twitches for two weeks after the second dose of Simparica, and a puppy have a seizure after a first dose.
-Both dogs had other significant health issues, but I suspect the Simparica was at least partly responsible.
+Personally, I have seen one dog develop intermittent twitches for two weeks after the second dose, and a puppy have a seizure after a first dose.
+Both dogs had other significant health issues, but I suspect the isoxazoline was at least partly responsible.

 So when do we use these drugs?
 There are two groups of dogs to consider:

 For dogs with no history of seizures: use.
 The risk and consequences of tick paralysis are much higher than the risk of side effects.
 Other alternative drugs are likely to offer poorer protection.

 For dogs with a history of seizures: consider carefully.
 Simparica, NexGard & Bravecto may not increase the number of seizures, but the risk is real.
 Whether you use it will depend on how likely it is that your dog will get a tick and your confidence in other methods of prevention.